inspironCons/Magenta_movie_app/README.md

-# moviesapp
+# Movies App

-A new Flutter project.
+A Flutter project for movies application with API from https://developer.themoviedb.org

 ## Getting Started